-There are follow-up pages explaining the menus and dialogs to create and manage variables owners1 and variables owners and variables.
+There are follow-up pages explaining the menus and dialogs to create and manage variables owners1 and variables.

 Owner Concept

 Every variable in the GUI designer has to have an owner assigned.
 The owner is the only one controlling the value of the variable.